 Ironically, a much more famous gentleman is inseparable from a comparatively humble but incredibly handy innovation.
 I’m talking about France’s greatest conqueror — and the outdoor industry’s not-so-secret name for that zippered compartment on the left chest of so much outerwear: the Napoleon pocket.

 When I started researching this term, I had no idea the rabbit hole into which I was descending.
-But having conferred with industry veterans, journalists, fashion historians and the like, here’s what I’ve learned about this staple of just about any fleece, mid-layer or ski jacket you come across these days.
+But having conferred with a coterie of experts, here’s what I’ve learned about this staple of just about any fleece, mid-layer or ski jacket you come across these days.
 Thoughts and theories abound.

 “It’s a nod to the portrait of Napoleon Bonaparte, and is actually a bit of a misnomer, considering he’s not actually reaching into a pocket at all, but just reaching into his unbuttoned jacket,” explains Kyle Parker, senior category manager at The North Face.
 “Some say it was a way of looking more distinguished, while others have speculated it’s actually due to a skin irritation caused by the fibers of his clothes.”